MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 4. Using deterministic functions build a structure for the parameters of the distribution.

-5. Specify a prior distribution (select the distributional family and specify the prior parameters; select between usin a nonimformative prior or incorporating known information and/or experts' opinion in our prior distribution).
+5. Specify a prior distribution (select the distributional family and specify the prior parameters; select between using a noninformative prior or incorporating known information and/or experts' opinion in our prior distribution).

 6. Write down the likelihood of the model.